joaoaraujo1/ML-BCI-dryEEG/README.md

 # Decoding user intention with dry-EEG data #
-In this repository, I try to create the best classifier to decode user intention from his dry-EEG data (5 channels) recorded while he performed a BCI task (controlling a ball to go UP or DOWN on a pc screen).
+In this repository, I try to create the best classifier to decode intention from a user's dry-EEG data (5 channels) recorded while he performed a BCI task (controlling a ball to go UP or DOWN on a pc screen with a fixed decoder) with a [Cognionics Quick20](https://www.cognionics.net/quick-20) headset.
 The whole dataset consists of 5 BCI sessions of training data and a full 6th session of test data.
-With this code, you get an intuition on the data with visualization techniques, do some feature engineering and train a few classifiers for the best possible outcome.
+With this code, you get an intuition on the data with visualization techniques, do some feature engineering and get the chance to try a few classifiers to aim the best possible performance.
 You can try to tweak several parameters and train several classifiers by changing the preferences in the main script header.

 **Data**
 - *trialsUpN* - m1*c matrix where m1 is the number of datapoints recorded on session N while the participant was trying to move the ball upwards and c is the number of channels (5)